Are you eager to embrace today’s executive job search?

 That’s about all they do to land a job.

-They seem to forget that the last time they looked for a job (often at least 5 or more years ago), or the last time they transitioned to a new job when they weren’t actively searching, it came to them through networking, not as a result of blindly sending out their resume.
+They seem to forget that the last time they got a new executive job, it probably came to them through networking, not as a result of blindly sending out their resume.

-With such fierce competition in today’s executive job market, job seekers need to be much more proactive than the last time they looked for a job.
-Waiting around for or expecting people to come to you with opportunities is much less likely to work.
+Waiting around for or expecting people to come to you with opportunities is much less likely to happen.

 The ways to network have expanded in the digital age.
 Social media makes it possible to get closer quicker to key decision makers at companies you’re targeting.

-Don’t spend 85% of your time on methods that yield perhaps a 5-10% success rate (job boards, that is).
+Otherwise, don’t spend 85% of your time on job search methods that yield perhaps a 5-10% success rate (job boards, that is).
 Stick with what worked in the past, and has been proven to work probably for as long as job search has been in existence – networking.